NYPL/research-catalog/README.md

 The Research Catalog provides both basic and advanced search capabilities:

-- **Basic Search**: Keyword search across all fields used to query and display Bib results as well as [DRB (Digital Research Books)](https://digitalcollections.nypl.org/) results in the sidebar.
+- **Basic Search**: Keyword search across all fields used to query and display bib results.
 - **Advanced Search**: Targeted search by title, author, subject, call number, etc.
 - **Filters**: Refine search results by format, location, status, and date